privatezero/Resume/README.md

 _ _ _

 # Selected Presentations
 * "Improving Accessibility of Library Resources during a Pandemic."
 Orbis Cascade Alliance DUX/Systems Joint Program Meeting.
-Remote event.
+Remote Event.
 07/29/2020.
 * "You Got This!
 Empowering Archivists to Use Open Tools to Process A/V Materials."
 Northwest Archivists Annual Meeting 2019.
 Bozeman, MT.
 05/16/2019.
 * "Strategies and Outcomes for Public Digitization Events: A Case Study."
 AMIA Annual Conference 2018.
 Portland, OR.
 12/01/2018.
 * "vrecord: An Open Source Case Study."
 AMIA Annual Conference 2018.
 Portland, OR.
 12/01/2018.